-Since starting WE in 2012, we’ve heard the most common misconceptions Gen Y have about working with Financial Advisers, and we want to address those misconceptions one by one, to give you an understanding of what it’s really like to work with professionals like us.
+Since starting WE in 2012, we’ve heard the most common misconceptions about working with a Financial Adviser, and we want to address those misconceptions one-by-one for Gen Y, to give you an understanding of what it’s really like to work with professionals like us.

 1. Working with a Financial Adviser involves talking once a year to a total stranger.

-Additionally, with WE, you don’t just get to work with us.
+With WE, you don’t just get to work with us.
 You gain access to an entire community of Gen Yers who are also working hard to achieve financial independence and be the best versions of themselves they can be.
-Surrounding yourself with like minded people, who inspire and motivate you, is a proven way to stay accountable to your goals.
+Surrounding yourself with like-minded people who inspire and motivate you is a proven way to stay accountable to your goals.

 2. I’m worried about my privacy, and working with an Adviser will put my financial information at risk.

-At WE, all of your information is kept safe and secure in our password protected online systems.
+At WE, all of your information is kept safe and secure in our password-protected online systems.
 We even use a highly secure online password manager to manage all of the passwords we use.
-Anything you discuss with your Financial Adviser during your initial Financial Kickstart Session or during a Coaching Session will always remain private and confidential.
+Anything you discuss with your Financial Adviser during your initial Financial Possibilities Consultation or during a Coaching Session will always remain private and confidential.